 In order to claim back lost earnings from the UCU fighting fund during the strike you MUST ensure you’ve upgraded from “student” to “standard free” membership.
 It only take a minute, and is still FREE while you’re studying.
 You can update your membership online.

-I am not a member of UCU, can I take part in the strike?
+I am not a member of UCU, can I refuse to cross the picket line?